 - Alberto Z. (beta testing)

 - André Luna Leão

-- Kweepa (thanks for suggesting many improvements to the English language used in the game)
+- Kweepa (thanks for suggesting many improvements suggested to the English language)

 - Pablo Martinez

 Fig. 8: Working on the splash screen MS-DOS in all the glittering glory of the CGA's four colour palette.

 Fig. 9: There is not a physical release of Two Days to the Race available, but it is distributed as a bonus with The Queen's Footsteps. :-)